Drag13/deferify/README.md

 "build:prod" : "ng build --prod && deferify"
 ```

-Deferify will scan your dist folder and all subfolders for all index.html files and tries to update them.
+Deferify will scan your **dist** folder and all it's subfolders for all index.html files and tries to update them.
 Also you can pass path to another folder:

 > deferify build/

-or single file
+or just to the single file

 > deferify prod/index.html